linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 23 US Common Stock Market Pricing Efficiency Trading and Investment Strategies.md

 Three weighting methods have been traditionally used.
 The first method is price weighting; that is, using one share of each stock chosen (or the same number of shares).
 The second method is equal weighting; that is, using equal dollar values (e.g., 100) of each stock in the index.
 The third method is market capitalization weighting (price multiplied by the number of shares outstanding), that is, equal "cap weighting" values of each stock in the index.

 Consider an example where two stocks are chosen to be in an index.
 Each of these three weighting methods is used to construct a weighted average of these two stock prices.
 Only the variables used as the weights differ.
-In our example, we will use two hypothetical stocks, A and B, with prices  \$5 and\$ 25, respectively, and market caps of \$20 billion and \$50 billion, respectively, as shown in table 23.1.
+In our example, we will use two hypothetical stocks, A and B, with prices \$5 and \$25, respectively, and market caps of \$20 billion and \$50 billion, respectively, as shown in table 23.1.
 The weights calculated according to each method are shown in the table in parentheses.
 The asset allocations (the percentage of each stock in the index) of A and B for each of the three weighting methods are also shown in the table.
 These numbers represent the fraction of the index in stocks A and B (i.e., the weight assigned to each stock).
 There is a considerable range of weights for A and B, depending on the weighting method used: from 16.7\% (for price weighted) to 50\% (for equal weighted) for Stock A.

 Table 23.1 Stock weights by index weighting methods—hypothetical data.

 <table><tr><td>Stock</td><td>Price Weighted</td><td>Equal Weighted</td><td>Market Cap Weighted</td></tr><tr><td>A</td><td>16.7\% (5/30)</td><td>50\%</td><td>28.6\% (20/70)</td></tr><tr><td>B</td><td>83.3\% (25/30)</td><td>50\%</td><td>71.4\% (50/70)</td></tr><tr><td>Total</td><td>100\%</td><td>100\%</td><td>100\%</td></tr></table>

 Table 23.2 provides an example of actual data for calculating these indexes for a stock universe consisting of only two stocks—Alphabet (formerly Google) and Ford Motor—which, let's assume, represent the entire stock market.
 The data are from May 21, 2016.
 Again, the three different indexes can be calculated from the data for these two stocks using the three different weighting methods.
 Note that the weight for Alphabet varies from $98.2\%$ to $89.0\%$ to $50\%$ for the three weighting methods.
-The weights for Ford Motor vary from  $0.098\%$  to  $50\%$ .
+The weights for Ford Motor vary from $0.098\%$ to $50\%$.
 This example shows the very significant changes in the assigned weights for portfolios using these different weighting methods.

 Table 23.2 Stock index weighting methods—actual data.